 Current resources are sufficient to support each state’s and ITO’s base caseload for the 2020 caseload cycle.
 Several states did not fully use their 2019 assigned caseload.
 As a result, 19,607 caseload slots are available for reallocation as additional caseload for 2020.
 This additional caseload is being allocated to those eligible state agencies and ITOs which requested additional caseload and can most efficiently use it without significantly exceeding their caseload assignments, as demonstrated by past performance.
 Each of these states is being allocated a proportional share of the total available caseload slots based on its base caseload, up to its total additional caseload request.
 Where a proportional share exceeds any state’s additional caseload request, the remaining caseload is being allocated proportionally to the remaining states.

-Prior to enactment of the Agricultural Act of 2014 (PL 113-79, the 2014 Farm Bill) on Feb.
+Prior to enactment of the Agricultural Act of 2014 (PL 113-79) on Feb.
 7, 2014, state and local agencies administering CSFP were authorized to serve low-income seniors, ages 60 years and older, and women, infants, and children who met the eligibility requirements of the program.
 However, Section 4102 of the 2014 Farm Bill amended CSFP’s eligibility requirements to phase out the participation of women, infants, and children and transition it to a seniors-only program.